richHong/MLB_AM/README.md

   5. **Loading Spinner** - I wanted to have some user feedback when fetching data for games and the loading spinner really helped visualize that processes are working.

+###Future Features

+  1. **Error Handling** - Currently if their is an error from the server when fetching games, the user does not know.
+I would implement an action to handle that a possibly prompt the user with the error and what to do.

+  2. **Touch Screen Control** - I think it would be nice to be able to have controls other than keyboard input.

 ###Tech Stack

   - React